miruokami/EEE3088_Power-Subsystem_2025/README.md

 | ON/OFF Switch | <30µA draw in OFF state |
 | Budget | $35 per student (includes PCB + components) |

+### 🛠️ PCB Ordering
+1. Upload `gerbers/*.zip` to JLCPCB.
+2. Use the provided `bom.csv` and `pos.csv` for assembly.
+3. Ensure components are in stock (check JLCPCB's inventory).

 ## 🧪 Testing Procedure

-Testing will be performed using a standardized jig that validates:
+Testing will be performed using a standardised jig that validates:
 - USB-C power output
 - Battery charging behavior
 - Regulated outputs (5V, 3.3V)